sethih10/Reasoning-LLMs/Reinforcement_learning/README.md

 v_{k+1} (s) = max_{a \epsilon A}  \sum_{S', R} p(S', R|S, A) (R + \gamma v_{k}(s'))

 This method is called as value iteration.
-It reduces the 2 step of policy evaluation and policy iteration into one single step.
+It reduces the 2 step of policy evaluation and policy iteration \into one single step.

 Policy iteration
 \pi_{0} -> v_{\pi_{0}}
 v_{\pi_{0}} -> \pi_{1}

-Dynamic programming requires the prior knowledge of the environment and it's interaction with the environment i.e. transition probabilities.
+Dynamic programming requires the prior knowledge of the environment and it's \interaction with the environment i.e. transition probabilities.

 # Monte Carlo methods

-In dynamic programming, we need to know all the transition probabilities i.e. know about the environment but this is not ideal in real life cases.
-Therefore, we require a mathematical tool that helps to identify the optimal policy while interacting with environment and not knowing probabilities of agent interacting with environment.
-In Monte Carlo, agent continuously interacts with environment and updata it's action value function.
+In dynamic programming, we need to know all the transition probabilities i.e. know about the environment but this is not ideal \in real life cases.
+Therefore, we require a mathematical tool that helps to identify the optimal policy while \interacting with environment and not knowing probabilities of agent \interacting with environment. \in Monte Carlo, agent continuously \interacts with environment and updata it's action value function.
 After several trials, we reach an optimal action value function and hence optimal policy.

 \pi_{0} -> q_{\pi_{0}}(S, A)
 q_{\pi_{0}}(S, A) -> \pi_{1}

-However, in this case, there might be a case our agent might be stuck with some kind of local mazima.
+However, \in this case, there might be a case our agent might be stuck with some kind of local mazima.
 Therefore, we use epsilon greedy policy which allows exploration and not just exploitation.

 There are two kinds of Monte Carlo methods -
-On-policy - The policy with which agent interacts to generate data is same as the target policy.
+On-policy - The policy with which agent \interacts to generate data is same as the target policy.

-Off-policy - The policy with which agent interacts to generate data, known as behaviour policy is different from target policy.
+Off-policy - The policy with which agent \interacts to generate data, known as behaviour policy is different from target policy.
 (Need to understand more!!!)

 Interactive Example to demonstrate on-policy Monte-Carlo control: [link](https://claude.ai/public/artifacts/1e531122-1b45-4337-86a2-df8bc2ac531b)

-Interactive Example to demonstrate Importance Sampling Ratio used in off-policy Monte-Carlo methods (not the focus of this lecture): [link](https://claude.ai/public/artifacts/8a773548-d360-418b-a20b-d427dc7a1952)
+Interactive Example to demonstrate Importance Sampling Ratio used \in off-policy Monte-Carlo methods (not the focus of this lecture): [link](https://claude.ai/public/artifacts/8a773548-d360-418b-a20b-d427dc7a1952)

 # Temporal difference learning

-It is a combination of dynamic programming and monte carlo methods, which gives the benefit of not knowing the interaction with environment and not need to wait for the whole episode to complete.
+It is a combination of dynamic programming and monte carlo methods, which gives the benefit of not knowing the \interaction with environment and not need to wait for the whole episode to complete.

 ## Prediction problem